What is “Functional Restoration”?

 Harry Hoyen’s research interests include clinical investigations in shoulder control reanimation in stroke, paralysis, and other biomechanical deficits, trunk control for paralytic disorders such as spinal cord injury, and treatment of spastic and paralytic hand and wrist problems.

-Kim Anderson-Erisman’s research has focused on translational investigations and bridging the gap between basic science, clinical science, and the public community living with spinal cord injury (SCI).
-She has expertise in SCI outcome measures and has conducted a multi-center clinical study evaluating the reliability and validity of the Spinal Cord Independence Measure in the US healthcare setting.
+Kim Anderson-Erisman helps Megan Moynahan operationalize the activities of the IFR.
+She has special expertise in communications and outreach as well as multi-site clinical trial operations.
+Kim is also internationally recognized as a leader in spinal cord injury research (SCI).
+Her research focuses on translational investigations and bridging the gap between basic science, clinical science, and the public community living with SCI.
+She has expertise in SCI outcome measures and has conducted multiple multi-center clinical trials.
 She was part of the leadership team running the 6 FDA-regulated Schwann cell transplantation clinical trials while a faculty member at the University of Miami.
-At the IFR, she is contributing her expertise in clinical trials pursuing implanted stimulation devices for SCI and further developing her independent research efforts addressing issues important to people living with SCI.
+In Cleveland she is furthering her independent research efforts addressing issues important to people living with SCI.

 As a Research Manager with training as a certified and licensed Occupational Therapist, Anne is deeply committed to improving the lives of people with spinal cord injury.
 Anne has grown her career by developing projects driven by the clinical needs of people with spinal cord injury.
 She currently co-manages a five-year multi-million dollar NIH project to restore function in people with spinal cord injury.
 In 2015, Anne received the Neilsen Foundation Allied Health Professional Research Award to develop an assessment for measuring lower motor neuron damage in the upper extremities of people with cervical level SCI.